dekarrin/ictiobus/docs/fishi-usage.md

 So, the term "parser" is often used in two distinct ways.
-Outside of the context of compilers and translators, it's often used to refer to an entire analysis system that can on its own take in input and produce a value from it, either the result of execution or some representation of the input that can be further processed.
+Outside of the context of compilers and translators, it's often used to refer to an entire analysis system that takes in text and produces a value from it, either the result of execution or some representation of the input that can be further processed.
 Here, "parsing" refers to the entire process of reading in input, scanning it for recognizable symbols ("tokens"), interpreting the tokens according to some format, and then using that interpretation to produce the final value.

 But often in the context of compilers and translators, and absolutely within the context of FISHI and Ictiobus, "parsing" refers to just one of three main phases in a complete analysis of input.
 This complete analysis is known as the *frontend* of a compiler or interpreter, and the final result value from it is called the intermediate representation of the input, or IR for short.
-When input is analyzed by a frontend, it goes through all three phases in its quest to become an IR!
+When text is analyzed by a frontend, it goes through all three phases in its quest to become an IR!